gmvoit/just-the-docs/extensions/MultiphaseGas.md

 ## Mass Exchange

 Conversion of hot gas to cool gas and back again can happen through many different channels in a multiphase galactic atmosphere.
 The figure below schematically represents at least some of those channels.
-An **ExpCGM** atmospheric model cannot represent all of them.

 <figure>
     <img src="../Multiphase_CGM.jpg"
          alt="Multiphase_CGM">
 </figure>

-Attempting to represent *all* of these channels would result in a complex parametric model with many degrees of freedom.
-The key questions to consider when choosing what to represent in an **ExpCGM** model are therefore:
+An **ExpCGM** atmospheric model cannot realistically represent all of them.
+The key questions to consider when choosing what's most important to represent in an **ExpCGM** model are therefore:

 1. Which channels dominate the atmosphere's overall radiative energy loss rate ($\dot{E}\_{\rm rad}$)?
 2. Which channels feed the most gas into the central galaxy and therefore determine the rate ($\dot{E}\_{\rm fb}$) at which feedback adds energy to the atmosphere?